Catch Phrase (American game show): Gameplay

 Two contestants competed, one usually a returning champion.
 At the beginning of each round, nine dollar amounts were displayed on a large video screen and one contestant hit his/her buzzer to stop a randomizer and set the value of each catch phrase.
 Values ranged from $100 (originally $50) to $200 in the first round and steadily increased over the course of the game.
 The challenger set the value for the first round, and the trailing contestant after each round set the value for the next one.

 Each catch phrase was slowly drawn on the video screen by a computer system, and a bell would ring to indicate when contestants could buzz in.
 A correct response added money to the bank, while a miss allowed the opponent to guess.
 If a contestant buzzed in before the bell, the opponent was allowed to see the entire catch phrase before offering a guess.

 A correct answer gave the contestant a chance to solve the Super Catch Phrase, a completed picture hidden behind a grid of nine squares.
 He/she hit the buzzer to stop the randomizer and reveal the lit square, then had five seconds to study the puzzle and offer a guess.
 A correct solution awarded all the money in the bank to the contestant, while a miss or failure to respond carried no penalty.
 If a contestant was unable to solve the Super Catch Phrase after revealing the last square, the opponent was given a chance to do so; if neither of them could solve it, the bank carried over to the next round.

 The game continued in this manner until time was called.
 If this happened during a round, the Super Catch Phrase was revealed in its entirety and the first contestant to buzz in with the correct solution won the bank.
+If neither contestant manages to solve the Super Catch Phrase when time was called, the bank is forfeited.

 The contestant in the lead at the end of the game won the championship and advanced to the bonus round.
 If the game ended in a tie, a sudden-death playoff was used to determine the winner.
 Both contestants kept their accumulated money, and the loser also received parting gifts.